robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/propositional-logic.md

 $$

 The above is translated to: "There exists students $x$, $y$, and $z$ where $x$ send an email to $y$ AND $x$ sent an email to $z$ AND $x$ is not the same as $y$ AND $x$ is not the same as $z$ and $y$ is not the same as $z$ AND for all students $s$, x sent an email to a student s where the student s is x OR the student s is y OR the student s is z.

+### MIT OCW 6.042J Mathematics for Computer Science Problem Fall 2005 Set 1 Problem 3
+Express each of the following predicates and propositions in formal logic notation.
+The domain of discourse is the nonnegative integers,$\natnums$